 Retailer quality and servicing standards count big time.

 These are benchmarks that help to measure your performance success and identify areas for improvement.
-Each month, you’ll receive a rating that reflects how closely you’re meeting Google’s customer service standards.
+Every month, Google reviews how well you are meeting their customer service standards.

 Other best practices:

 - Regularly review your item feedback and availability